The American Midwest, on the southwest shore of great Lake Michigan.

 Monumental works of architecture practically everywhere you look, some of America’s finest museums and cultural institutions, chefs pushing the limits of modern gastronomy, and an ascendent bar and cocktail scene — all served up with typical Midwestern humility, at low Middle-American prices.

-It’s a long but easy trip into the centre of the city from Chicago O’Hare International Airport (ORD), one of the largest American hubs, while Chicago Midway (MDW) is less well served but closer to downtown.
+It’s a long but easy trip into the center of the city from Chicago O’Hare International Airport (ORD), one of the largest American hubs, while Chicago Midway (MDW) is less well served but closer to downtown.
 Interstate 90, the northern U.S.’s main east-to-west artery, also passes through the city.

 With so many towering buildings, many of them hotels, Chicago has an impressive number of rooftop bars.
 Many of them make great vantage points on one of the great American skylines.
 Oh, and just as a friendly reminder, it has indeed been known to get a bit windy.

 As a business traveler — or anyone planning a trip to Chicago, really — choosing a hotel, until recently, offered something of a conundrum: stay conveniently downtown in the Loop, home to most of the major businesses and many of the city’s greatest museums and cultural institutions, or strike out for one of the cooler outlying neighborhoods, where they don’t close the kitchens and roll up the sidewalks as soon as happy hour ends.
 Today, though, a spate of new bars and restaurants is altering the after-hours landscape, with some of the most significant openings happening not way out at the gentrifying fringe, but easily within range of downtown.